Supersymmetric spectroscopy on AdS$_4\times S^7$ and AdS$_4\times S^6$: New spectra of AdS solutions in and IIA

 \subsubsection{Type IIA solution with no continuous symmetry}

 The KK spectrum of the type IIA solution with no continuous symmetry is completely non-degenerate.
-Indeed, as table \ref{tab:KKsupermultipletszerosymmsolk012} shows, the conformal dimension $E_0$ of every single Osp$(4|1)$ multiplet present in the spectrum is different.
+Indeed, the conformal dimension $E_0$ of every single OSp$(4|1)$ multiplet present in the spectrum is different.
 This spectrum thus plays by the book, making no concessions whatsoever to accidental degeneracies.

 We conclude by emphasising that, by $\cN=1$ supersymmetry, our results also contain the KK scalar spectrum above all these solutions, even if we did not explicitly diagonalise the KK scalar mass matrix.
 Please refer to the next section for further comments.